Storage Closet Makeover for Seasonal Decorations

 One of the things I most love about storing things in containers is that it encourages you to edit and clean out as you go.
 I also love that you can move the drawers around, just by pulling them out, if you change your mind about where they should go.

-On the very top shelf, a much narrower shelf, there was just enough room for long branches.
+On the very top shelf, a much narrower shelf that’s the full width of the closet, there was just enough room to house long seasonal branches and some faux holiday greenery.

 Within the drawers I divided things up further still to ensure maximum ease of use.